 Childhood obesity has been the most difficult public health issue of the twenty-first century.
 Obesity in children is linked to an increased risk of morbidity and death.

 Prevention and treatment of obesity in children is a top priority in the present environment.
 It is caused due to a discrepancy between the number of calories consumed and the number of calories expended.
-It may also be caused by one or more variables such as genetic, behavioural, and environmental.
+It may also be caused by one or more variables such as genetic, behavioural, and environmental reasons.

 How does obesity affect children?